 Instagram is a highly visual platform, and generally speaking, successful social media marketing campaigns are heavily dependant on eye-catching and engaging images.
 So, the pressure is on!

-But sourcing content for your Instagram account doesn’t have to be a huge headache.
+Content is the lifeblood of your Instagram account.
+But sourcing content doesn’t have to be a huge headache.

 If you don’t have the time or the resources to take your own photos for Instagram, or if your business isn’t selling something tangible, like clothing or beauty products that look pretty in an Instagram feed, don’t fret!